Trump taps Jerome Powell to lead US Federal Reserve

 The question now is whether she will follow tradition and resign as a member of the Fed's board of governors, once her term as chair expires Feb 3.
 She could stay on through January 2024, and there are growing voices for her to do so to help guide monetary policy.

-There currently are just four members serving on the seven-member Fed board, and if Yellen leaves Trump could appoint four more governors, offering the president the unprecedented chance to designate most of the central bank's membership.
+There currently are just four members serving on the seven-member Fed board, and if Yellen leaves Trump could appoint four more governors, influencing interest rates for years to come.

-Powell is the latest in a string of former investment bankers tapped by Trump for high-profile posts.
-He has a declared personal fortune ranging between about US$20 million and US$55 million after nearly a decade at the Washington-based private equity firm Carlyle Group.

-Fellow Fed Governor Randal Quarles, a Trump appointee, is also a former Carlyle partner.